moneta-rb/moneta/SPEC.md

 Juno ships with a set of executable specs which you can use to verify spec-compliance with your juno adapter.

-# Juno Library

-Juno ships with proof-of-concept adapters for over a dozen key-value stores, including in-memory, memcache, database-backed and S3.
-These adapters are meant as proofs-of-concept, and while the juno project intends to maintain them (and will accept patches to improve them), you should not consider them the core of the project.

 # Requirements for a Juno Adapter

 (See RFC 2119 for use of MUST, SHOULD, MAY, MUST NOT, and SHOULD NOT)